PlaidWeb/publ-site/content/manual/formats/Entry file format.md

 Publ supports a number of extensions to Markdown, specifically via [Misaka](http://misaka.61924.nl) (which in turn uses [Hoedown](https://github.com/hoedown/hoedown "My, Earth certainly is full of things!")).
 The extensions are [configurable](865#markdown_extensions); by default it is configured to resemble [GitHub-flavored markdown](https://guides.github.com/features/mastering-markdown/) with the addition of [Kramdown-style math](https://kramdown.gettalong.org/syntax.html#math-blocks) (which in turn works with [MathJax or KaTeX](https://kramdown.gettalong.org/math_engine/mathjax.html)).

 Markdown entries can use code fences, which support syntax highlighting via [Pygments](http://pygments.org); see its [rather large list of syntaxes](http://pygments.org/docs/lexers/).
+There are [Publ-specific extensions](#fenced-code) to this.

 There are also some Publ-specific extensions for things like cuts, image renditions, and galleries.